 Another exercise option is walking on a treadmill while supervised by a physical therapist.
 You can also try trainer-led group exercise sessions with other people who have CVD.
 These sessions may be two hours per week for three months.

 With exercise treatment, consistency is key.
 Exercise frequently and regularly.
-Doing less intense exercise more often is better than doing more intense exercise less often.
+Doing less intense exercise five days a week is better than doing more intense exercise two days a week.
 Move at a pace you can sustain to ensure your symptoms will improve.
+Again, while you can exercise to alleviate and reverse the symptoms, exercise is not a cure for PAD.

 Consult your doctor or vascular specialist about exercise plans and other lifestyle changes to guarantee improvement.